caputocode/concrete-jungle-api-app/README.md

 ## Credits

-I spent a while trying to enable the following functions.
+I spent a while trying to enable the following functions:
+1. Clearing the markers after another country is selected.
+2. Emptying the location field when a new country is selected.
+3. Disabling the radio buttons if the input field is empty.
-Stack Overflow was extremely useful in helping with these problems.
+Stack Overflow was extremely useful in helping with these problems and provided me with the help I needed for the functions to work successfully.

-I had inspiration for my booking form from codepen and the use of W3 schools website helped with re styling the radio buttons on the google map section.
+I had inspiration for my booking form from codepen and the use of W3Schools website helped with re styling the radio buttons on the google map section.